Nature Journal

 Habitat:

 Breeding habitat: Edges of lakes, rivers, ponds, streams; marshes, wooded swamps, sloughs, flooded fields, reservoirs.
-Requires habitat with shallow water for
+Requires habitat with shallow water for feeding.

 Winter habitat: Lakes and rivers with some